 Also, don't get distracted!
 Don't let anyone talk to you or, worse, give you tap on your shoulder while you're waiting for your money.
 If that happens, don't turn around, and don't react until you have your card and your money safely stashed away in your pocket.

 One of the more popular questions that land in our inboxes.
 Although vaccinations are recommended when traveling to developing, more tropical countries, Bali is an exception.
-The island is much more developed than other areas of Indonesia, and it is not necessary to get any vaccinations specifically for your trip.
+The island is much more developed than other areas of Indonesia, and it is normall not necessary to get any vaccinations specifically for your trip.

-Just be mindful.
+And of course be mindful.
 Don't drink water from the tap.
 Go easy on the street food.
 Don't get bit by a dog, cat, or mosquito.
 And don't start trouble with the monkeys (yes monkeys!) in Ubud, and you'll have nothing to worry about.

 In case you are getting sick or run into any other safety hazards, make sure to get checked out by a doctor at one of the many clinics or hospitals.
 Most clinics offer great first care, and hospitals like Siloam and BIMC are fully equipped, close to western standards.